Skip to main content

 Your Major Doesn’t Have to Relate to Your Career

 Major and career choice are not always the same thing.
-It’s true: some fields like accounting, education, social work and nursing do require specific degrees or substantial course work in order to qualify for certification or licensing, but don’t worry!
-A lot of careers may require a bachelor's degree, but not a specific major.
+It’s true: some fields like accounting, education, social work and nursing do require specific degrees or substantial course work in order to qualify for certification or licensing, but many other occupations may require a bachelor's degree, but not a specific major.

 • Most employers are concerned with the skills you’ll learn throughout college, like oral and written communication and problem-solving.